OpenPlaceGuide/discover/README.md

 # OpenPlaceGuide - Discover API

-OpenPlaceGuide is federated business directory.
+OpenPlaceGuide is a federated business directory.

 The discover component is a [Laravel Lumen 8](https://lumen.laravel.com/docs/8.x/) project which provides an API to match given coordinates to the OpenPlaceGuide instance.

 ## How it works

-The discover process is a two step process.
+Discovery is a two step process.

 You need the location (latitude, longitude) and optional the osmType (point, way, relation) and osmId (positive integer).